dannyzx/Gaussian-RBFNN/README.md

-# Learning Active Subspaces and Discovering Important Features with Gaussian Radial Basis Functions Neural Networks
+# Gaussian Radial Basis Functions Neural Networks (GRBFNNs)
-This repository contains the code for the paper titled "Learning Active Subspaces and Discovering Important Features with Gaussian Radial Basis Functions Neural Networks".
+The repository contains the code for the paper titled "Learning Active Subspaces and Discovering Important Features with Gaussian Radial Basis Functions Neural Networks".

+In machine learning, achieving a balance between predictive performance and interpretability remains a challenge.
+We propose a modification to the radial basis function neural network (RBFNN) model by incorporating a learnable precision matrix into the Gaussian kernel of the RBFNN.
+Valuable information can be extracted from the learned precision matrix spectrum (i.e., eigenvectors and eigenvalues):

+1. **Active subspace**: the directions of maximum variability of the model, aiding supervised dimensionality reduction tasks such as visualization.
+2. **Feature importance ranking**: how individual features contribute to the predictive performance of the model.

+Numerical experiments across regression, classification, and feature selection tasks demonstrate that the model maintains attractive prediction performance while providing transparent and interpretable results.

 ## Citation
 ```python
 @article{DAGOSTINO2024106335,